JuliaSmoothOptimizers/NLPModelsIpopt.jl/docs/src/tutorial.md

 optimize!(model)
 ```

-Another example, using a constrained problem
+Here is an example with a constrained problem:
 ```@example ex1
 n = 10
 x0 = ones(n)